Head of School - Mr Joe Birkbeck

 He teaches Physical Education (PE) and led the department from 2013 to 2018.
 In that time GCSE PE outcomes moved to being consistently above national averages, and in 2016 the department received the award for ‘PE Department of the Year’ in Sheffield.

 After leaving Liverpool John Moores University, he worked in an Inclusion Unit in Sheffield for Key Stage 3 students.
-He then completed his GTP (Graduate Teaching Programme) with Sheffield Hallam University and has since worked at Westfield for the last nine years.
+He then completed his GTP (Graduate Teaching Programme) with Sheffield Hallam University and has since worked at Westfield for over ten years.

 Business Support Services Manager - Mrs Sarah Newton